-In 2014, the organizing committee welcomed the Surrey Board of Trade who joined our unique partnership for one year and became the major event sponsor.
+The organizing committee welcomed the Surrey Board of Trade (SBOT), to our unique partnership for 2014.
+The SBOT became the major event sponsor and introduced branding: Innovative Labour Solutions Awards (ILSA).
 The Rotary at Work initiative also played an initial role by providing certificates to all award nominees.
 The keynote speaker, Ellen Pekeles, Vancity’s Senior VP of Operations, mentioned her background in health care, and spoke on Vancity’s inclusive employee protocol.

 "Great leaders treat everyone equally, build on people’s strengths and hire employees who complement their skills." - Ellen Pekeles